Heat Exhaustion Guide: Recognizing Symptoms and First Aid Treatment

 How might increasing temperatures due to climate change impact the frequency and severity of heat exhaustion cases?

 Increasing temperatures due to climate change impacts the frequency and severity of heat exhaustion cases.
 Higher temperatures, prolonged heatwaves, and changes in weather patterns contributes to more frequent and intense heat-related events.
-This can result in an increased risk of heat-related illnesses, including heat exhaustion.
+This result in an increased risk of heat-related illnesses, including heat exhaustion.
 The impact is more pronounced in regions with less historical exposure to extreme heat, as the population are less acclimatized.
 Public health initiatives and adaptive measures will be crucial in addressing the evolving challenges posed by climate change and its effects on heat-related health risks.

 Can a dog get heat exhaustion?